Understanding the Process

 What else is happening in your life.
 Major life events, ongoing stress, unstable circumstances - all of these affect the work.
 Sometimes therapy needs to be about surviving the present before it can be about understanding the past.

 Your capacity to tolerate discomfort.
 The work involves feeling things you've been avoiding.
-If you can stay with difficult feelings, things move faster.
-If you need to retreat frequently, that's fine - but it takes longer.
+If you can stay with difficult feelings, the work may move more freely.
+If you need to retreat frequently, that's fine - but it may take longer.

 Not by feeling better every session.
 Sometimes sessions are difficult.
 Sometimes you leave feeling worse than when you arrived.
 This isn't failure - it's often the work happening.

-You know it's working when you start catching yourself mid-pattern.
+You may notice it working when you start catching yourself mid-pattern.
 When you notice what you're doing rather than just doing it.
 When you have a familiar reaction and think "oh, this again" instead of being swept away by it.

-When old triggers lose their charge.
+When old triggers feel less charged.
 The thing your partner does that used to send you into a rage now just irritates you.
-The situation that used to cause panic now just makes you anxious.
-The thought that used to spiral for days now passes in hours.
+The situation that used to cause panic now feels like anxiety you can recognise.
+The thought that used to spiral for days now passes sooner.

-When relationships go differently.
-Not because you're performing better but because you're actually different in them.
-When you say what you mean without rehearsing it first.
-When you can tolerate conflict without collapsing or attacking.
+When relationships begin to go differently.
+Not because you're performing better but because you have more room inside them.
+When you say what you mean with less rehearsal.
+When you can tolerate more conflict without collapsing or attacking.

 Therapy isn't meant to last forever.
 The goal is to work yourself out of a job - or rather, for me to work myself out of a job.
 But knowing when to end is tricky.